-The Director of Lifesaving Services, who shall be the Portfolio Director.
+The Director of Lifesaving, who shall be the Portfolio Director.

 The Committee shall be responsible for:

-Managing all matters concerning lifesaving and patrol operations, including patrol capability, readiness, rostering, and compliance with SLSA and SLSNSW operational requirements;
+Managing all matters concerning lifesaving and patrol operations, including patrol capability, readiness, rostering, and compliance with SLSA and SLSNSW operational requirements; and

-Managing all matters concerning member education and training, including award delivery, instructor development, and training compliance;

-Managing all matters concerning annual skills maintenance (proficiency) of Awards; and

 Meeting monthly during the patrol season, and as required during the off‑season.